 It’s quite an interesting process to identify an area in which there’s either a conflict or other obstruction to learning.
 Then to try to break it down into a logical comic strip.

-Please get in touch via the contact form if you have ideas for comic strips that may be of assistance, they work!
+Please get in touch via the contact form if you have ideas for comic strips that may be of assistance to you.

-A worrying situation which this comic strip stopped with immediate effect, phew!
+A worrying situation which this comic strip stopped with immediate effect.